naman14310/Interview_Prep/Coding Notes/DP/DP Patterns.md

 }
 ```

-**Optimization:** Since second variable j is not changing in recursive call, Hence inplace of 2D DP, we will simply use 1D Dp
+**Optimization:** Since second variable j is not changing in recursive call, Hence inplace of 2D DP, we can use 1D DP

 ```cpp